-Royal Sands Koh Rong is getting ready to open a new 67 villa luxury resort on Koh Rong Island in Southern Cambodia in October 2017, and is already accepting bookings starting in October.
+Royal Sands Koh Rong has recently opened a new 67 villa luxury resort on Koh Rong Island in Southern Cambodia in October 2017.
 The villa options include Oceanview Villas, Beachfront Villas, Ocieanview Pool Villas, Beachfront Pool Villas, Two-Bedroom Oceanview Pool Villas and a Three-Bedroom Beachfront Pool Villa.

 This luxury property intends to compete with Song Saa Private Island and will also offer a variety of activities such as snorkeling, fishing, kayaking, sailing, mountain biking, romantic picnics and excursions by private boat to neighboring islands where you can explore untouched beaches

-The Bliss Spa will offer a full range of spa treatments and therapies, along with an outdoor yoga studio for yoga and meditation classes.
+The Senses Spa offers a full range of spa treatments and therapies, along with an outdoor yoga studio for yoga and meditation classes.

 We wanted to take the chance to congratulate Leak as she has taken over as Andrea’s new Booking Coordinator!
 Leak is an amazing person – very kind, fun-loving, a wonderful mom, and incredibly hard working, and she has worked for Journeys Within for around ten years, as a Central Booking Assistant.
 If you have ever taken a tour with Journeys Within, then there is a strong chance that Leak helped put together your tour behind the scenes.